 - Learn how to reverse algorithms: if a corner needs to be rotated anticlockwise on the last layer, instead of "R, U, Ri, U, R, U2, Ri, U2" which will rotate it clockwise, why not do the algorithm "U2, R, U2, Ri, Ui, R, Ui, Ri," which is the reverse, so it will rotate the corner anti-clockwise?

-- Think about what each algorithm will do, while you are doing it, so you can prepare yourself for the next stage.
+- Think about what each algorithm will do, while you are doing it so that you can prepare yourself for the next stage.